tddbin/tddbin-frontend/ROADMAP.md

 - create a kata-log, where katas can be chosen and be programmed
 - maybe 1st paste kata descriptions into editor as comments
 - categorize katas by levels (beginner, intermediate, refactoring, ...)
+- allow users to add kata and persist them and distribute them to a coderetreat audience